Translator and Writer

 |SCBWI Profile:||Member Profile|

-Holly Thompson (www.hatbooks.com and http://hatbooks.blogspot.com) is a native of Massachusetts and a longtime resident of Japan.
-She has an M.A. from New York University’s Graduate Creative Writing Program and teaches at Yokohama City University, Grub Street Creative Writing Center, and U.C.
-Berkeley Extension.
-She is author of the middle-grade verse novel Falling Into the Dragon’s Mouth (Henry Holt 2016), the young adult verse novels The Language Inside (Delacorte/Random House 2013) and Orchards (Delacorte/Random House, 2011), the picture book Twilight Chant (forthcoming from Clarion), the picture book The Wakame Gatherers (Shen’s/Lee&Low, 2007) and the novel Ash (Stone Bridge Press, 2001).
-She edited the anthology Tomo: Friendship Through Fiction–An Anthology of Japan Teen Stories (Stone Bridge Press, 2012).
-Holly teaches writing at Yokohama City University, U.C.
-Berkeley Extension, Grub Street Boston, and as a guest writer in schools worldwide.
-She serves as co-Regional Advisor of SCBWI Japan.
+Holly Thompson (www.hatbooks.com) is a native of Massachusetts and a longtime resident of Japan.
+She has an M.A. from New York University's Graduate Creative Writing Program and teaches at Yokohama City University, Grub Street Creative Writing Center, and U.C.
+Berkeley Extension and presents at schools worldwide.
+She is author of the middle-grade verse novel Falling Into the Dragon's Mouth (Henry Holt 2016), the young adult verse novels The Language Inside (Delacorte/Random House 2013) and Orchards (Delacorte/Random House, 2011), the picture books Twilight Chant (Clarion, 2018), One Wave at a Time (Albert Whitman & Co., 2018) and The Wakame Gatherers (Shen’s/Lee&Low, 2007) and the novel Ash (Stone Bridge Press, 2001).
+She also compiled and edited the anthology Tomo: Friendship Through Fiction--An Anthology of Japan Teen Stories (Stone Bridge Press, 2012), proceeds from which serve teens in the Tohoku area of Japan hardest hit by the 2011 earthquake and tsunami.
+Holly serves as co-Regional Advisor of SCBWI Japan.